 - Other therapeutic avenues include newer antiepileptic drugs such as topiramate and lamotrigine, ketogenic diets and vagal nerve stimulator medications or implants.

-- Long QT syndrome should be checked for and managed according to specialist advice, to lessen the risk of fatal cardiac arrhythmias.
+This should be checked for and managed according to specialist advice, to lessen the risk of fatal cardiac arrhythmias.

 - Assessment of oral motor function with use of correct positioning and other practical aids to ingestion and swallowing should be explored.